RotsteinNoam/Paint-by-Inpaint/README.md

 - 📝 **Read the Paper**: You can find the paper [here](https://arxiv.org/abs/2404.18212).

-- 🚀 **Try Our Demo**: Experience our trained models with the PIPE dataset, available on Huggingface Spaces.
+- 🚀 **Try Our Demo**: Experience our models trained with the PIPE dataset, available on [Huggingface Space](https://huggingface.co/spaces/paint-by-inpaint/demo).

 - 🗂️ **Use the PIPE Dataset**: For more details, see the [PIPE Dataset](#pipe-dataset) section below.